 Research shows that we put off work not because we are lazy or lack discipline.
 We do it to avoid negative feelings like overwhelm and uncertainty.
 We reach for distractions to soothe our negative feelings or busy work to help us feel productive.
 Instead, the Pomodoro Technique helps you focus by shrinking your goal down to the next few things you can do in the time allotted, making it easier for anyone to make real progress.

-Yes, as much as you can.
+As much as you can.
 Of course, if you need to turn off the camera, that’s okay.
-As a community, we keep our videos to create an energetic virtual environment for each other while we work, like working at a cafe!
-The video boxes are small, and no one is looking at you because everyone is focusing.
-In case things go wrong, we enforce our community guidelines to keep out bad behavior.
+As a community, we keep our videos on to create an energetic virtual environment for each other while we work, like working at a cafe!
+This concept is actually called body doubling and is a useful technique for everyone to remain focused, present and reduce distractions.

 Not much at all because we gather to focus on getting stuff done.
 We share our goals and progress with each other to keep each other accountable, that’s all.

-Most people tend to stay for the whole duration and keep their video on, because it is helpful to them to do so.
-If you need to join late, hop out early, or turn off video, that is completely fine with us.
+Of course, if you need to join late, hop out early, or turn off video, that is completely fine with us.
 This is a tool that’s here to serve you, not the other way around.

 Our sessions provide the flexibility for you to: